1987 Lieyu massacre: Later developments

 On 7 November 1992, the provisional martial law control was historically lifted after 42 years of the War Zone Administration in power, and KDC returned governmental and civilian services management to the local county offices.
 Still, it was not until 1995 that the first marine police patrols appeared in the Kinmen and Matsu regions.
 The Water Police Bureau, formally established on 15 June 1998, fully took over marine law enforcement, working with local police stations and the coastal justice systems; it was later reformed as the Coast Guard Administration under the Ocean Affairs Council.

 Over 100 years after its establishment in 1911, the Republic of China still lacked a refugee law to regulate the political asylum process in accordance with modern international law, and its government did not render an apology or any legal compensation to the families or country of the victims.
 On 3 October 2018, legislator Freddy Lim, former Chairman of the Amnesty International Taiwan, inquired in a hearing of the Foreign and National Defense Committee to examine the victims' files in the military archives in order to express an apology to their families through the Vietnamese Representative Office (Văn phòng Kinh tế Văn hoá Việt Nam), but Minister of National Defense General Yen Teh-fa disagreed: "The troops were following the Standard operating procedure (SOP rule) of the martial law period to execute [the orders], though it might look like having some issues nowadays; also, they have been court-martialed...".
 Later, MND replied: "It has been too difficult to identify the deceased due to the long time, so [the case] cannot be processed further", which served as the sole statement of the ROC government for over 30 years after martial law was lifted in 1987.

 On 2 October 2021, a third round of Anonymous hacks on a Chinese government tourism promotion website included a meme stating "If Taiwan wants to truly become Numbah Wan[sic], it must first redress the 1987 Lieyu Massacre", with a public Wikimedia Commons image of Xiamen, Lieyu, and Kinmen in the background.

-On 13 July 2022, Control Yuan member Gao Yong-cheng submitted a re-investigation report after one year of documentation based on the provided military archives and interviews with nearly 20 veteran witnesses.
+On 13 July 2022, Control Yuan member Kao Yong-cheng submitted a re-investigation report after one year of documentation based on the provided military archives and interviews with nearly 20 veteran witnesses.
 Interviewees included the convicted officers, whose testimonies (without passing lie detection) contradicted each other with retracted confessions, and contradicted new evidence and controversies at the first site, since the last CY investigation reported 34 years ago was considered incomplete.
 The investigation then received approval from the joint committees of the Judicial and Prison Administration Affairs, the Domestic and Ethnic Affairs, the Foreign and Overseas Chinese Affairs, and the National Defense and Intelligence Affairs.
 The report condemned the KDC for falsifying the facts, the court-martial prosecutor and judge for failing their duties of investigation, and the MND for ignoring the case for 35 years.
 It then recommended the Ministry of Justice re-open the case with a special appeal for legal re-investigation.